 There will be early adopters who take the idea and run with it.
 Then, there will be those manufacturers who fall into the general majority and accept that they need to adopt the technology.
 And lastly, you’ll have the laggards who refuse to believe they need to adopt but will eventually be forced to keep up with the standard.

 “Most manufacturers aren’t in front of the curve.
 There are organizations that will drag the chain, but there are others who will recognize it’s an opportunity,” John says.

 The manufacturers who recognize it as an opportunity will know where they want to be to put the landscape in place.
 Each iteration they do, they will learn from it.
 They will celebrate failure.
 The culture will start to take notice, and changes will result.
 Success is very, very likely when this approach is taken.

 These same manufacturers will integrate legacy systems and software into this new emerging world of connectivity.
 They’ll start investing in new technologies, maybe not all at once, but the efforts will be made.

 And, as more manufacturers adopt these concepts, you’ll see the rise of the new stewardship role that John referenced in this podcast.

 - McKinsey Report: The Fourth Industrial Revolution and manufacturing’s great rest

 Connect and Share

-John Broadbent is the Founder and Director of Realise Potential, Industry 4.0 educator, smart factory specialist, advisory board member, and coach based in Sydney, Australia.
+John Broadbent is the Founder and Director of Realise Potential, an Industry 4.0 educator, smart factory specialist, advisory board member, and coach based in Sydney, Australia.
 If you would like to learn more about the topics discussed in this podcast, reach out to John via LinkedIn.